sorenrood/csc3220-project1/README.md

 # csc3220-project1
-Project 01 for CSC3220 - Classes and Objects
+Project 01 for CSC3220 - Classes and Objects (Description in Wiki Tab)